zstyblik/grafana.org/source/blog/temp/temp.md

 At the time (winter/spring 2014) I was working full time as an independent contractor.
 By the end of April I decided that I wanted to work on Grafana full time after the summer.
 I had some savings in my company that would last me a year on a low salary so I figured that it could be fun year working on open source.
 I also planned to explore options to commercialize Grafana or seek sponsorships.
+Summer went and so did autumn.
+I had a blast working on Grafana full time, releasing some pretty big improvements in v1.7 and v1.8.
+User adoption kept on growing, as did user feedback and contributions.
+I also managed to get some sponsors!

 ### Contributions and Sponsorships
 A special thanks to all who have contributed to Gafana during last year in terms of pull request contributions, feedback on github and IRC.
-A special thanks goes to Grafana’s sponsors: Squarespace, Dreamhost and Demonware for helping support full time work on Grafana.
+A special thanks goes to Grafana’s sponsors: Squarespace, Dreamhost and Demonware for helping support full the time work on Grafana.

 ### Grafana in 2015
 When I started working on Grafana full time I also started working on a Grafana backend.